ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-06_03-12-35-044000_cam.webp" %}
 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-06_03-15-19-583000_cam.webp" %}

 Then as quickly as we came, we were gone.
-The ride back was beautiful, and we went fast.
+The horse ride back was beautiful, and we went fast.
 We trotted for at least an hour through beautiful forest.
 I cantered with my horse, marking the first time during the trip that my horse and I synergized.
 Back in Tsagaannuur Anuka’s mom made white fish soup.
 Just like turkey dinner, it's known to make you tired.
 It sure did because we were completely knocked out in no time.

 ## Day 11: Sheep dumplings